-Payments of principal in the amount of \$563 each are due on the last day of each quarter during the term of the Credit Agreement, commencing March 31, 2016.
-Additionally, 50% of excess cash flow of Fluent and its subsidiaries for the immediately preceding fiscal year is required to be paid towards the Term Loan obligations, commencing with the fiscal year ending December 31, 2016.
-As of December 31, 2016, an additional amount of \$1,885 was reclassified into current portion of long-term debt in the consolidated balance sheet, resulting from the excess cash flow as mentioned above.
-The Credit Agreement provides for certain other customary mandatory prepayments upon certain events.
-The Credit Agreement provides for certain prepayment premiums during the first 4 years of the Term Loan, provided that the prepayment premiums are not applicable to scheduled payments of principal, the required excess cash flow payments and certain other required prepayments.
+Prior to the Amendment No. 3 to Credit Agreement entered into on January 19, 2017 (the "Amendment No. 3"), payments of principal in the amount of \$563 each are due on the last day of each quarter during the term of the Credit Agreement, commencing March 31, 2016.
+Additionally, 50% of excess cash flow of Fluent and its subsidiaries for the immediately preceding fiscal year is required, in Whitehorse's sole discretion, to be paid towards the Term Loan obligations, commencing with the fiscal year ending December 31, 2016.
+As a result of the excess cash flow for the year ended December 31, 2016, we reclassified a total amount of \$1,885 into current portion of long-term debt in the consolidated balance sheet as of December 31, 2016.
+Whitehorse subsequently refused the prepayment and we reclassified the \$1,885 back to non-current portion of long-term debt in the first quarter of 2017.
+Whitehorse also refused the prepayment of \$4,608 resulting from the excess cash flow for the year ended December 31, 2017.
+The Credit Agreement provides for certain other customary mandatory prepayments upon certain events, and also provides for certain prepayment premiums during the first four years of the Term Loan, provided that the prepayment premiums are not applicable to scheduled payments of principal, the required excess cash flow payments and certain other required prepayments.